spookylukey/django-views-the-right-way/source/context_data.rst

 empty context dictionary sitting there, waiting to be filled up, so we just put the value right in.
 Done!

-There is a variation on this, which is also very simple and to some people may be completely obvious, which is that sometimes it helps to pull out the context data into a variable first, especially if we are conditionally adding data to
+There is a variation on this, which is that sometimes it helps to pull out the context data into a variable first, especially if we are conditionally adding data to
 it: